 Sesame seeds for topping (optional).
 You can use both black or white sesame seeds.

-How to make the dough
+🥣How to make the dough

+Step 01.
 Using a standing mixer or hands, knead dough until smooth.

+Step 02.
 Place it in an oiled bowl, and let it rise for 1h30 to 2h, or until it doubles in size.

+Step 04.
 Divide into 8 or 10 equal pieces, and let it rest for 5 minutes (it's easier to shape that way).

 You can leave the dough rising overnight.
 After the first rise, when the dough has doubled, store it inside your fridge covered with plastic wrap.
 The next morning, leave dough at room temperature for 5 to 10 minutes, then resume shaping.

-How to shape these rolls
+🥐How to shape the rolls

+Step 05.
 Roll each piece open in a long rope.

+Step 06.
 Start a knot.

+Step 07.
 Twist it around.

+Step 08.
 Tie the dough, pinching the ends of the knotted dough under itself.

+Step 00.
 Place shaped rolls into a lined baking sheet, letting them rise for 40 minutes.
 They will look puffy, and feel light.

+Step 10.
 Brush the egg wash and top with sesame seeds (if using).
 Bake in a preheated oven for 15 minutes, or until golden on top.

-Baker's schedule suggestions
+🕛Baker's schedule suggestions

 My baker's schedule when I'm baking these buns for dinner: